Khalid Wooten: Montreal Alouettes

 Wooten played in two games, starting in both instances, for the Montreal Alouettes (CFL) in 2016.

 Hamilton Tiger-Cats

 On May 1, 2017, Wooten was traded to the Hamilton Tiger-Cats in exchange for running back Cierre Wood, defensive end Denzell Perine.

+Toronto Argonauts

+Wooten was signed to the practice roster of the Toronto Argonauts on August 22, 2017.

 Atlantic City Blackjacks

 On April 3, 2019, Wooten was assigned to the Atlantic City Blackjacks.

 Massachusetts Pirates

-Later in 2019, Wooten signed to the Massachusetts Pirates, where he has played for three seasons including on the 2021 United Bowl championship team.
+Later in 2019, Wooten signed to the Massachusetts Pirates, where he played for three seasons including on the 2021 United Bowl championship team.
 On June 13, 2022, Wooten was released by the Pirates.